-Welding defined as a process of attaching two metals through the agency of heat or pressure in addition to the filter material.
+Welding simply defined as a process of attaching two metals through the agency of heat or pressure in addition to the filter material.
 Nevertheless, there are many welding methods to fulfill the duty in this simple definition.
-Furthermore, the parts that are attached to each other are called parent material or base material and addition material to form the joint is called filler or consumable.
+Furthermore, the parts that are attached to each other are called parent material or base material, and additional material to form the joint is called filler or consumable.
 Consumables are usually selected to be similar in composition to forming a homogenous weld.
 Heat is supplied in various ways like electric arc, plasma arc, and laser.
 The weldment is referred to as a completed welded joint.

 Starting to steel fabrication with the following steps, like cutting, drilling, and etching next step is generally component assembly.
 At this stage pursuing the right welding methods and being sure, all parts are assembled correctly and matched the desired specification is crucial.
 Because there is no single welding process good enough for all applications.
 In steel fabrication, the most important welding techniques are metal inert gas (MIG) welding, Gas Tungsten Arc (TIG) welding, and stick welding or commonly called shielded metal arc welding.